ejreymond-christensen/PRS-multiplayer/README.md

 # rock-paper-scissors-multiplayer
-multiplayer paper rocks scissors game using Firebase and jQuery.
+multiplayer paper rocks scissors game with chat using Firebase and jQuery.

 ## Rock Paper Scissors